jsbean/PitchSpelling/PitchSetSpellingRules.md

 > This can be expanded for the sake of uniformity, or we can collect these properties here into a structure as it is above.

-_not sure how to implement this one, but I think you have to include checks on the quarter-tone directions_

 <a id="augmented-diminished"></a>
 ### R<sub>e3</sub>: Augmented / diminished intervals